LivePersonInc/developer-center/pages/documents/agent-interactions/le applications authorization/methods/authorize.md

 **Note**:

 In case the user does not have an active session, they will be redirected to the login page in order to authenticate.
 After they login successfully, they will then be redirected back to the application's redirect_uri with the code from the LivePerson Identity Service and with the `state` parameter (optional).
-In case the user is already authenticated, they will be redirected directly back to the application credirect_uri, without passing through the login page.
+In case the user is already authenticated, they will be redirected directly back to the application redirect_uri, without passing through the login page.

 In case the request encountered an error, if account id, client id and redirection URL are valid, the user will be redirected back to the application with error and error description parameters.